rkdarst/scicomp/tut/debugging/debugging.rst

   - We've already covered tools like version control, testing, and assertions

-- This talk will focus on interactive debugging tools: **tools that allow you to interact with code as it's running in order to find bugs more efficiently**.
+- **Print debugging**: add print statements to figure out where you are and the value of variables.

-- You could say that this is about **more effective ways of figuring out what you code is doing than adding lots of print statements**.
+- This talk will focus on interactive debugging tools: tools that allow you to *interact* with code as it's running in order to find bugs more *efficiently*.

 Outline
 ~~~~~~~

-- First, we will cover the general basic concepts needed to understand
+- First, we will cover some basic concepts needed to understand
   debuggers.

 - Then, I will talk about simple ways of debugging things